40+ Pairs Of Besties That Show Us Even Animals Can Embrace Each Other’s DifferencesBy Ana J

 And lastly, we leave you with another duck and dog duo.
 These two were spotted napping in Paris, France.
 Later, Reddit users compared notes and realized the pair had been spotted multiple times sleeping in similar positions around the town.

 This happened years ago.
 If anyone has information on their current whereabouts, let us know because we are invested.
-Anyway, that’s our 45 unusual buddies.
+Anyway, that’s our list of unusual buddies.
 We hope you enjoyed the curated collection as much as we enjoyed making it.